 For those who haven’t heard of Fnac, the Fnac stores can be compared to outlets such as John Lewis and HMV.
 Fnac was established as an entertainment retailer and over the years has expanded to sell a huge and diverse product range.
 Their online presence rivals Amazon in France.

 You can sell on Amazon, eBay, Fnac, Cdiscount, SKU Cloud, Flubit and Rakuten with Seller Dynamics.

 Amazon has around 10 marketplaces around the globe and eBay over 36.
 Combine those with Flubit, SKU Cloud, Cdiscount and with Fnac and your multi channel ecommerce business will thrive.

 Repricing ensures that your prices are always presented to maximise profitable sales.

 On three of our partner marketplaces (Amazon, eBay, Fnac), the repricing can be dynamic and reacts to the changing market conditions as your competitors move their prices.

-On eBay we can automatically reprice your catalogue listings.
+On eBay we can automatically reprice your catalogue and barcoded listings.